reallyfancy/make-play-code-unity-and-cake/session-4/README.md

 ### Accessing variables and functions of other components

-If we have a variable that holds a reference to another Component, we can access variables and functions of that other Component.
+If we have a variable that holds a reference to another component, we can access variables and functions of that other Component.

-We access variables and functions of Components by using the **_dot operator_**.
+We access variables and functions of components by using the **_dot operator_**.

-To access a public variable of another Component, we write the name of the variable that holds the reference to the Component, then a dot, then the name of the variable we want to access.
+To access a public variable of another component, we write the name of the variable that holds the reference to the component, then a dot, then the name of the variable we want to access.

-In the following code, the variable named *progressText* has a reference to a Text Component.
-In the *Start* function, we use the dot operator to set the value of the variable *text* on that Text Component.
+In the following code, the variable named *progressText* has a reference to a Text component.
+In the *Start* function, we use the dot operator to set the value of the variable *text* on that Text component.

 <pre>
 using UnityEngine;